RSS Feeds

 Video feed

-YouTube already offers an RSS feed for channels, but they can be difficult to find on the YouTube website and also include Shorts.
-If you're looking for an easy-to-use, privacy-focused RSS feed for a user's channel that doesn't include shorts, here's how to get one.
+YouTube already offers a feed for channels, but they can be difficult to find on the YouTube website and also include Shorts.
+If you're looking for an easy-to-use, privacy-focused feed for a user's channel that doesn't include shorts, here's how to get one.

 1. Go to any user's channel page on youtube.com.